ministryofjustice/opg-lpa/service-front/content/guidance/Process_Signing the LPA.md

 Attorneys or replacement attorneys can witness each other’s signature but not the donor’s.

 Witnesses must give their full name and address wherever they sign the form.

+### If the donor cannot sign or make a mark

+If someone is signing a property and financial affairs LPA on the donor’s behalf, they must sign continuation sheet 3 before the certificate provider signs section 10.

+If someone is signing a health and welfare LPA on the donor’s behalf, they must sign continuation sheet 3 and section 5 on the same day.
+This must be done before the certificate provider signs section 10.

 ### Check your signing dates